yourWaifu/sleepy-discord/source/voice.html.md

 ---
 [⮌ Go back to documentation](documentation.html)

-# Creating Applications with Voice with Sleepy Discord
+# Creating Applications with Voice

 ## Connect to a Voice Channel